Skip to main content

 This course will continue the curriculum in students’ junior or senior year of a two-year School-to-Career program that introduces high school students to careers in food services and teaches them the basic skills and knowledge they need for success in the industry.
 On-the-job training and experience, coupled with a comprehensive curriculum are the foundation of the program.
 During this second course, students will receive instruction in nutrition, cost control, purchasing and inventory, desserts, global cuisine, and other current industry topics.
 The student may continue participation in an internship and will be given the National Exam at the end of the year.
 With successful completion of the ProStart 2 National Exam and internship hours, the student will be awarded with a National ProStart Certificate.
 This class may not be repeated.
 Students must pass all approved safety tests before working in the kitchen.

-Prerequisite: Completion of Foods & Nutrition, Intro to Culinary Arts or International Foods with a final average of 80% or better
+Prerequisite: Completion of Foods & Nutrition OR Intro to Culinary Arts with a final average of 80% or better

 This project based and hands on course is designed to prepare students for success in their future career and community lives.
 The course will focus on career development and preparation as well as entrepreneurship (starting a business and becoming your own boss).
 Whether students end up working for themselves or someone else later in life, this course will help prepare students to enter the workforce with effective communication, problem-solving, and decision-making skills.
-This course allows students to gain entrepreneurial knowledge and skills by participating in a student-run take home meal business as well as many other catering events throughout the course.
-Students will be required to participate in community catering events such as Food Truck Friday and more.
+This course allows students to gain entrepreneurial knowledge and skills by participating in a student-run take home meal business as well as many other community catering events throughout the course.
+Students will be required to participate in outside community catering events.
 Students are encouraged to take this course along with ProStart 1 and/or ProStart 2.
 This course may only be repeated with instructor approval.
 Students must pass all approved safety tests before working in the kitchen.
-Course Fee: $15 for cost of chef’s coat
+Course Fee: $15 for cost of chef’s coat.

 • 9th, 10th, 11th, 12th Grade – ½ Practical Art credit